-Name of Employee Leasing Company:
+Name of Employee Leasing Company: -

-Workers' Compensation Carrier:
+Workers' Compensation Carrier: -

 A.M.
-Best Rating of Carrier:
+Best Rating of Carrier: -

-Inception Date of Leasing Arrangement:
+Inception Date of Leasing Arrangement: -

-I further agree to notify the County in the event that I switch employee-leasing companies.
-I recognize that I have an obligation to supply an updated workers' compensation certificate to the County that documents the change of carrier.
+I further agree to notify the County in the event that I switch employee-leasing compart that I have an obligation to supply an updated workers' compensation certificate to documents the change of carrier.

-Name of Contractor:
+Name of Contractor: -

-Signature of Owner/Officer
+Signature of Owner/Officer -

-Title:
+Title: -